 Sixth single 'She's a Mod' did even better, as a Kiwi band finally topped the Australian charts.
 Initially the song, a remake of a track by Brit band The Senators, made little noise in New Zealand.
 Columbus perfected his own 'mod's nod', and audiences went wild.
 A lipsynched performance, originally shot for Bandstand, helped the contagion spread; Columbus persuaded the director to let him keep the dance in.
 'She's a Mod' has now been remade at least four times — including a punk version, another by the Mint Chicks, and a chart-topping 1990 collaboration with rappers Double J and Twice the T.

 In 1965 The Invaders toured New Zealand alongside Roy Orbison and The Rolling Stones.
-Invaders guitarist Billy Kristian recalled Orbison labelling The Invaders "the loudest band in the world".
-Their wall-of-sound version of 'Till We Kissed' proved their biggest hit, winning the first Loxene Golden Disc Award in 1965.
+According to Invaders guitarist Billy Kristian, Orbison called The Invaders "the loudest band in the world".
+A wall-of-sound version of 'Till We Kissed' was their biggest hit, winning the first Loxene Golden Disc Award in 1965.
 But by year's end The Invaders were no more.
-Debut solo outing The Ray Columbus Album appeared the following year.
+Solo outing The Ray Columbus Album appeared the following year.

 As Columbus writes in his autobiography, two years in San Francisco saw him bringing more of his own personality into performing, turning down a faustian Mafia-inspired offer to appear on The Ed Sullivan Show, and recording alongside r&b band The Art Collection.
 The band were once ordered off stage during an encore by headliners The Animals.

-After mulling over offers to work on American television shows, Columbus returned home to work on C'mon, and host A Girl to Watch Music By, a show which concentrated on local female singers.
-During this period, together with entertainment legend Phil Warren, he began managing, recording and sometimes composing for varied late 60s acts — including The Chicks and popular C'mon singer Shane.
+After mulling over offers to work on American television shows, Columbus returned home to work on C'mon, and host A Girl to Watch Music By, a show which concentrated on local female singers (it also saw Columbus performing an offbeat number with Max Cryer, which Cryer writes about here).
+During this period, together with entertainment legend Phil Warren, Columbus began managing, recording and sometimes composing for varied late 60s acts — including The Chicks and popular C'mon singer Shane.

 Columbus was also continuing to release his own material.
 His self-penned single 'Happy In A Sad Kind Of Way' got to number six in the Kiwi charts.
 Four years later the anti-nuclear title track from album Jangles, Spanners and Banners saw him sharing an APRA songwriting award with pianist Mike Harvey.